14 Best Beaches near Mystic, CT

 1. Williams Beach Park, Mystic

-The only public beach in Mystic, you'll find this sandy shore, featuring a soft tan base, at the Ocean Community YMCA.
+Williams Beach Park is the only public beach in Mystic.
+You'll find this sandy shore, featuring a soft tan base, at the Ocean Community YMCA.
 Kids will love chasing each other into the waves at Williams Beach Park.
-Being quite small (the strand is only 120 feet long), there's no risk of them getting lost.
+Being quite small (the strand is only 120 feet long), there's no risk of them getting lost at this beach in Mystic.

 The surf at Williams Beach Park is most often calm, making it a fun spot for families to visit.
 That said, there are no lifeguards on duty, so you should be extra vigilant around the water, especially if you're traveling with kids.